 - Increase in supply: Economies of scale production enjoy by monopoly usually lead to an increase in the supply of the commodity in question.

-- Avoidance of duplication: avoidance of duplication and waste often associated with perfect competition, especially in the supply of social services.
+- Avoidance of duplication: avoidance of duplication and waste is often associated with perfect competition, especially in the supply of social services.

 Disadvantages of Monopoly